tylau0/DenGo/README.md

 * PS4 Densha de Go!! - See https://tylau0.blogspot.com/2020/12/using-ps1-densha-de-go-controller.html

 TODO:
-* Series 103 train control support for PS4 Densha de Go!!
+* Support for Series 103 train in PS4 Densha de Go!! (to be verified)
 * Support on the level train controller